 This is by far the easiest way to make edibles with the least amount of effort.
 All you have to do is spread some peanut butter on a few graham crackers, sprinkle some AVB on them and sandwich them together.
 Wrap them up in aluminum foil and bake them in the oven around 365° F for around 10-15 minutes.

 You can also try using Nutella with saltine crackers or adding some coconut oil to increase the fat content, which is essential for THC metabolization.
 Be aware that you can always eat more, but you can’t eat less.
 In other words, the experience can be very intense depending on your tolerance, so start slow and wait at least a half hour before you assess how you feel.
 It’s not recommended to eat more until you are familiar with the effects of your initial dose.

 AVB can be used to make concentrates, but keep in mind you will need more than usual due to the lower cannabinoid potency.
 The best ways to extract the rest of your THC is using a rosin press or using a solvent like alcohol.
-Once you have extracted the remaining cannabinoids, you can dab your concentrates with a wax pen or vaporizer equipped to vaporizing wax and oils.
+Of course, don’t expect the types of yields you would get with hash or fresh flower.
+Once you have extracted the remaining cannabinoids, you can dab your concentrates with a wax pen or vaporizer equipped for vaporizing wax and oils.

 This is more of a last resort than a recommendation, you can smoke AVB.
 It won’t taste good!
 But it’s yet another way to get a second run out of your already vaped weed.
+It also makes a nice alternative to tobacco for rolling spliffs, if you still smoke.
 The greener AVB is going to be more potent than the browner stuff but at the end of the day, it’s still further evidence of the benefits of vaping weed.
 Your bud can live another day to get you lifted.